Curriculum

 Grades 9-12

 Spanish 1 is an introduction to the Spanish language and its modern day culture.
 Students learn to communicate about themselves and their immediate environment using simple sentences containing basic language structures.
 This communication uses all four language skills - listening, speaking, reading and writing.
 Students begin to explore and study the cultural themes of Personal and Family Life, School Life, Social Life, and Community Life.
-Students will also learn about the customs and traditions inherent to daily life of Hispanic communities such as the importance of the extended family, holidays, historic events and food.
+Students will also learn about the customs and traditions inherent to daily life of Hispanic communities such as the importance of the extended family, holidays, historic events, and food.

 Prerequisites: C- or better in 2nd semester of Spanish 1, a passing grade on the Final Exam, and teacher recommendation.